Bavaria, Kansas – Ranching on the Santa Fe Trail

 An old and unused church in Bavaria, Kansas, by Kathy Alexander.

 On July 8, 1867, a post office was established, and Ernst Hohneck was appointed postmaster.
 Because regulations didn’t allow a post office to be named for a person, Ernst Hohneck circumvented the prohibition by spelling the post office’s name “Honek.”
-In the same year, he constructed a two-story frame house that served as a residence, post office, and grocery store.
+The same year, he constructed a two-story frame house as a residence, post office, and grocery store.
 Four years later, in February 1871, Hohneck platted a town named for himself at the ranch site.
 His plans for a town failed.
-However, in 1877, a man named E. F. Drake reorganized the town plan and named it Bavaria in recognition of Hohneck’s German heritage.
+However, in 1877, E. F. Drake reorganized the town plan and named it Bavaria to recognize Hohneck’s German heritage.
 The name of the post office was changed on January 8, 1880.

-In 1883, Ernst Hohneck left Saline County and went to work for the land division of the Northern Pacific Railroad in St. Paul, Minnesota.
-In 1903 he moved to Spokane, Washington.
+In 1883, Ernst Hohneck left Saline County to work for the Northern Pacific Railroad land division in St. Paul, Minnesota.
+In 1903, he moved to Spokane, Washington.

 Though located on the mainline of the Union Pacific Railroad, Bavaria did not grow.
 By 1910, its population had dropped to 110.
-Its population continued to decline through the years as people moved to nearby Salina.
+In the next decades, its population continued to decline as people moved to nearby Salina.
 Its post office closed its doors forever on January 1, 1986.
 As of the 2020 census, the population of the community and nearby areas was 60.

 Bavaria, Kansas Grain Elevator by Kathy Alexander.